School council 2020-21 was elected despite the COVID bubbles - the first meeting was held on line using a Google Meet

 Well done School Council for reading through over 100 applications for Takeover Day tasks, to select 30 children to take this year's jobs.

 On the 23-30th November, children will take on a great variety of jobs in school.
 Well done to all!

 Indigo helps children in Y2 in their maths olympics.

 Grace leads the whole school Friday assembly in front of parents.

-School Council met this week to update the school's anti-bullying policy and redesigned the poster as shown below.
+School Council met to update the school's anti-bullying policy and redesigned the poster as shown below.
 This included a lot of suggestions for adjusting both the presentation and wording of the document.
 The children also decided to simplify the wording for the KS1 version of posters.